civican/legisinfo/42-1/bills/C-30/bill_text.md

       does not set out a ground of objection in sufficient detail to enable the responsible authority to reply to it.

-    **(4)** Within **two** months after a statement of objection has been served on the responsible authority, the responsible authority may file a counter statement with the Registrar and serve a copy on the objector in the prescribed manner, and if the responsible authority does not so file and serve a counter statement, the indication **or the translation** shall not be entered on the list **kept under subsection 11.12(1)**. **The counter statement need only state that the responsible authority intends to respond to the objection.**
+    **(4)** Within two months after a statement of objection has been served on the responsible authority, the responsible authority may file a counter statement with the Registrar and serve a copy on the objector in the prescribed manner, and if the responsible authority does not so file and serve a counter statement, the indication or the translation shall not be entered on the list kept under subsection 11.12(1).
+The counter statement need only state that the responsible authority intends to respond to the objection.

   **(4)** The portion of subsection 11.13(5) of the Act before paragraph (a) is replaced by the following:

-    **(5)** Both the objector and the responsible authority shall be given an opportunity, in the prescribed manner **and within the prescribed time**, to submit evidence and to make representations to the Registrar unless
+    **(5)** Both the objector and the responsible authority shall be given an opportunity, in the prescribed manner and within the prescribed time, to submit evidence and to make representations to the Registrar unless

   **(5)** Subsections 11.13(6) and (7) of the Act are replaced by the following:

     **(5.1)** The objector and the responsible authority shall, in the prescribed manner and within the prescribed time, serve on each other any evidence and written representations that they submit to the Registrar.

-    **(6)** The objection **is** deemed to have been withdrawn if, in the prescribed circumstances, the objector does not submit **and serve** evidence or a statement that the objector does not wish to submit evidence.
+    **(6)** The objection is deemed to have been withdrawn if, in the prescribed circumstances, the objector does not submit and serve evidence or a statement that the objector does not wish to submit evidence.

     **(6.1)** The indication or the translation shall not be entered on the list if, in the prescribed circumstances, the responsible authority does not submit and serve evidence or a statement that the responsible authority does not wish to submit evidence.

-    **(7)** After considering the evidence and representations of the objector and the responsible authority, the Registrar shall **accept** or reject the objection, **in whole or in part**, and notify the parties of the decision and the reasons for **it**.
+    **(7)** After considering the evidence and representations of the objector and the responsible authority, the Registrar shall accept or reject the objection, in whole or in part, and notify the parties of the decision and the reasons for it.

     **(8)** The Registrar shall not enter any translation of an indication on the list if the Registrar accepts the objection with respect to the indication or, if an appeal is taken, the objection is accepted in the final judgment given in the appeal.